-The Northern Line Extension (NLE) from Kennington will provide the fast, high capacity transport link needed to support a major increase in the number of residents and businesses based in the Nine Elms area.
-It will provide two new Tube stops – one will be located at Nine Elms on Wandsworth Road and another at Battersea Power Station.
+Opening on 20 September 2021, the Northern Line Extension (NLE) from Kennington will provide the fast, high capacity transport link needed to support the increase in the number of residents and businesses based in the Battersea and Nine Elms area.

 The Government confirmed a £1bn loan guarantee to fund the scheme and Transport for London (TfL)’s formal planning application under the Transport and Works Act was approved by the Secretary of State for Transport in November 2014.
 TfL appointed the joint venture Ferrovial Agroman Laing O’Rourke (FLO) to design and build the NLE, and construction started in early 2015.
-The new stations are due to be operational by 2021.
 The loan will be repaid through a levy on the area’s development sites and through future growth in business rates revenue.

-The NLE is supporting around 1,000 jobs and 50 apprenticeships and opportunities will be co-ordinated with Nine Elms on the South Bank’s local jobs brokerages.
+The construction of the NLE is supporting around 1,000 jobs and 50 apprenticeships and opportunities have been co-ordinated with Wandsworth Work Match and local jobs brokerages.

 Find out more about the Northern Line extension on the TfL website.

-Volterra’s economic benefits study (2011) concluded that the new Tube link would:
+An economic benefits study by Volterra (2011) concluded that the new Tube link would: